 The war between Francis and Charles eventually ended in 1529 with a peace which confirmed the provisions of the treaty of Madrid; Pope Clement VII had no other option than to reconcile with Charles V, whom in 1530 he crowned Holy Roman Emperor in S. Petronio, the cathedral of Bologna: the reconciliation was celebrated with the engagement between Margaret, natural daughter of the Emperor and Alessandro de' Medici, whom many historians believe to be the illegitimate son of the pope.
 Charles helped the Medici to regain control of Florence by sending an Imperial Army to lay siege to the city which resisted for nine months, with Michelangelo in charge of its fortifications.

-Pope Clement VII continued to raise the suspicions of Charles V as he gave indications of leaning again towards France: in 1533 the pope travelled to Marseille to celebrate the marriage between Catherine, a distant cousin of the pope whom he regarded as a niece, and Henri, son of the French king who in 1547 became king of France; after the death of her husband in 1559, Catherine was to play a major role during the French Wars of Religion (see a Renaissance fountain in Paris celebrating Catherine and Henri).
+Pope Clement VII continued to raise the suspicions of Charles V as he gave indications of leaning again towards France: in 1533 he travelled to Marseille to celebrate the marriage between Catherine, a distant cousin of the pope whom he regarded as a niece, and Henri, son of the French king who in 1547 became king of France; after the death of her husband in 1559, Catherine was to play a major role during the French Wars of Religion (see a Renaissance fountain in Paris celebrating Catherine and Henri).

 The Pope, by continuously delaying his approval of the divorce of King Henry VIII from Catherine of Aragon (Charles' aunt), caused the establishment of an independent Church of England.
 He did not see the final phase of this development, the November 1534 Supremacy Act which declared Henry supreme head of the Church in England, because he died in September 1534.